 As well as reading other people’s tweets, make sure you are tweeting yourself on a regular basis.
 Whether you want to indulge in a bit of self-congratulation about something you’ve achieved, or you’re just really enjoying the latest episode of Downton Abbey, recruiters will want to know about you.
 They will use Twitter in the same way that you do; to find out what you are up to.
 Just make sure you don’t publish anything you might end up regretting.

 Nothing boosts your profile like an early opinion.
 Keep an eye on the latest news and developments and give your view on anything that interests you.
 That way you’ll show that you’re engaged with the world around you and you’ll quickly gain new followers.
 You can use the tool Twilert to set up alerts for certain keywords that will alert you to job opportunities or relevant discussions.

-Tweet at a company:
+Tweet to a company:

 Don’t be afraid to share your opinions directly with a company.
 If you want to discuss something they’ve said, just tweet them back.
 However, steer away from just tweeting generic tweets about job opportunities; they will probably just ignore you and it may reflect negatively on any application.
-Relevant tweets which engage with the company are much better.
+Relevant tweets that engage with the company are much better.

 Make sure everything links together:

 Once you’ve put these steps into action, all that’s left is to keep on top of your feed.
 Check it regularly to stay up-to-date and don’t let yourself get too far behind.
-Read, tweet and interact and watch your career prospects bloom.
+Read, tweet, and interact and watch your career prospects bloom.

 Aaron Marchant works for www.allaboutcareers.com, a careers advice website offering a range of information on a variety of industry sectors.